dbrown86/Bella/README.md

 Homework 5, Question 2.
-Interpreter for the Bella extension.
+Interpreter for the Bella extension in Typescript.